pbayer/DiscreteEventsCompanion.jl/benchmarks/queue_mmc/README.md

 ![the server model](img/bench_queue_mmc_srv.png)

-As expected this faster than the modified model and scales well.
+As expected, this is faster (0.55 s) than the modified model and scales well.
 Can we speed up this further by running it on a separate processor core?

 The **server model on thread 2** (`bench_queue_mmc_srv1.jl`)

 ![the server model on thread 2](img/bench_queue_mmc_srv1.png)

-Now it takes about 30 ms for 4000 customers.
+Now it takes about 27 ms for 4000 customers.

 ## An activity based solution